davidchilin/werewolves_game/README.md

 # **Werewolves - A Flask-based Multiplayer Game**

-A real-time, multiplayer social deduction game inspired by Mafia and Werewolf.
+A self-hosted real-time multiplayer social deduction game inspired by Werewolves and Mafia.
 This web application is built primarily with Python, using the Flask framework and WebSockets for live player interaction.
 I made this to practice using an LLM.

 ## **Description**